mkbhatt/weather-automate-data-analytics/ReadMe.md

 # | Weather Data - Automate Crawl - Graph Analytics - Insights |

-## This Automation Of Weather Data Is Useful For Following People
+## This Automation Of Weather Data For Analytics And Insights Is Useful For Following People

 *  Students
 *  Novice Developer